The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

-As a sanity check for our method, we again provide quantitative results for CER in~\Cref{tab:copiale}.
-We were not able to compare with FontAdaptor~\cite{zhang_adaptive_2020} in this case, due to its limited alphabet size.
-We compare instead to the HTRbyMatching method~\cite{HTRbyMatching}.
-HTRbyMatching was evaluated on a wide range of few-shot scenarios, ranging from a scenario similar to FontAdaptor where a single annotation of each character is available, to another where 5 samples are available for each character together with 5 completely annotated pages.
-Results were reported only for confident character predictions with different confidence thresholds, but summing the error rate of the predicted symbols and the percentage of non-annotated symbols, one can estimate the CER to vary between 10\% and 47\% depending on the scenario.
-This is consistent with the quantitative results we obtain with our approach, which are better in the supervised setting ($5.5\%$) and worse in the unsupervised one ($52.9\%$).
-These are also consistent with the qualitative results: given that many characters are reconstructed using several sprites, one would have to associate sprite bi-grams to characters to obtain good CER performances. {Designing a principled approach for merging sprites falls out of the scope of this work.
-However, we demonstrate the effect of a simple post-processing trick where we associate new sprites to the most frequent bi-grams and tri-grams.
-It boosts our unsupervised performance to 29.9\% CER, a significant improvement that validates our previous qualitative analysis.}
+On the Copiale dataset, we compare our results with HTRbyMatching~\cite{HTRbyMatching}, a few-shot approach developed specifically for cipher recognition, using the same train/val/test splits.
+HTRbyMatching was evaluated on a wide range of few-shot scenarios, ranging from a scenario similar to FontAdaptor where a single exemplar is available for every character, to one where 5 exemplars are available for each character together with 5 completely annotated pages.
+Reported results are only for confident character predictions with different confidence thresholds, but summing the error rate of the predicted symbols and the percentage of non-annotated symbols, one can estimate the CER to vary between 10\% and 47\% depending on the scenario.
+This is consistent with the quantitative results we obtain with our approach, which are much better in the supervised setting ({$4.2\%$}) and worse in the completely unsupervised one ($52.6\%$).
+The low performance of the unsupervised approach is consistent with the qualitative results: given that many characters are reconstructed are reconstructed by sub-character sprites, one would have to associate sprite bi-grams to characters in order to obtain good CER performances.
+Interestingly, the reconstruction error is similar in the supervised and unsupervised setting, hinting that for this specific dataset, optimizing the reconstruction quality might not be enough to obtain relevant decomposition without additional priors.
+These results enables to quantify and analyze a limitation of unsupervised image decomposition approaches on a more challenging dataset.